lonelycode/tyk-io-site-content/v1.8/host-manager.md

 #### Variables

-There are specific template variables taht are included with the templates for convenience, these are outlined below:
+There are specific template variables that are included with the templates for convenience, these are outlined below:

 * `.Slug` - The API Slug of your API, this can be set in the API Definition under the `slug` flag.
-* `.OwnerSlug` - A slug for the organisation that owns the API, this mut be set when the organisation is created using the command line when setting up the dashboard OR by using the organisations API endpoint in the advanced API.
+* `.OwnerSlug` - A slug for the organisation that owns the API, this must be set when the organisation is created using the command line when setting up the dashboard OR by using the organisations API endpoint in the advanced API.
-* `.ApiId` - THE ID of the generating API, this is requiredfor the proxy URL
+* `.ApiId` - THE ID of the generating API, this is required for the proxy URL
 * `.CNAME` - A CNAME (if available), this needs to be set in the `tyk_organisations` collection in MongoDB and can also be set using the Tyk REST API

-If you examine the example files, you will see how these have been aplied in order to generate usable configurations for NginX.
+If you examine the example files, you will see how these have been applied in order to generate usable configurations for NginX.

 ### Subdomain-first or path-based API routing